queercat/resume/resume.typ

 )
 - Led architecture and implementation of major features for at-scale cloud platform.
 - Architected, implemented, and communicated technical designs to clients and stakeholders.
-- Supported and elevated my team by distilling infrastructural and project knowledge alongside mentorship.
+- Supported and empowered my team as technical lead by distilling infrastructural and project knowledge alongside mentorship.
-- Developed internal AI / ML products with BERT and multi-language text classification and generation.
+- Developed internal AI / ML products with BERT and Sagemaker for multi-language text classification and generation.
+- Built and deployed RAG and RAR agent pipelines utilizing Elasticsearch, Langchain, Neo4j, and Amazon Bedrock.

 #work(
   title: "Software Engineer, Compilers",